AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 10 Generative AI Supply Chain Use Cases in 2025

-Microsoft announced Microsoft Dynamics 365 Copilot, an AI-driven assistant integrated into CRM and ERP systems.1
+One notable example is Microsoft Dynamics 365 Copilot, an AI-driven assistant integrated into CRM and ERP systems.
+In Microsoft Supply Chain Center, Copilot can:

 Figure 1.
 The technical mechanism of Copilot in Microsoft Supply Chain Center